IlaydaOzmen/HealthCareManager/README.md

-📌 About the Project
+📌** About the Project**

 This project is a Doctor-Oriented Patient Management System developed with Flutter.
 It uses Sqflite for local database management and GetX for synchronization between database and UI.

-🔹 Features
+🔹 **Features**

-📱 General
+📱 **General**

-Splash Screen at startup
+- Splash Screen at startup

-Login screen (new users can create an account if not registered)
+- Login screen (new users can create an account if not registered)

-👨‍⚕️ Patient Management
+👨‍⚕️ **Patient Management**

-Add new patient records
+- Add new patient records

-View patient list
+- View patient list

-Edit patient information
+- Edit patient information

-Delete patient records
+- Delete patient records

-Restore deleted records (Undo / Restore feature)
+- Restore deleted records (Undo / Restore feature)

-Filter and search patients
+- Filter and search patients

-📊 Statistics
+📊 **Statistics**

-View patient-related statistics
+- View patient-related statistics

 ⚙️ Settings

-Delete all data
+- Delete all data

-Backup data
+- Backup data

-Switch between dark / light theme
+- Switch between dark / light theme

 🛠️ Tech Stack

-Flutter
+-Flutter

-Dart
+-Dart

-Sqflite (local database)
+-Sqflite (local database)

-GetX (state management)
+-GetX (state management)